Performing Access Reviews

 Bulk edit ensures consistency for users with similar access patterns and helps reduce repetitive manual steps.
 All bulk updates are recorded with the same audit trail as individual actions.

-Reviewers can update previously submitted review actions for any user record until they sign off.
+Reviewers can update previously submitted review actions for any record until they sign off.

 To Change a Review Action: